YashodaraDeAlwis/currency-converter-app--flutter/README.md

 Getting Started
-To set up and run the project, follow these steps: fvm releases //check the stable flutetr version
+To set up and run the project, follow these steps:

+fvm releases //check the stable flutter version

 fvm install {stable version}